/ / By admin

 Includes alterations in responsiveness to homeostatic pressures,

-sensory stimuli and emotional reactivity, and to changes in motor activity - Function of Cortisol:
+sensory stimuli and emotional reactivity, and to changes in motor activity

 Answer: